-Before I started Doodlekit, I worked in Corporate America IT Departments as a software engineer and consultant for 12 years.
+Before I started our free website builder Doodlekit, I worked in Corporate America IT Departments as a software engineer and consultant for 12 years.
 The politics, bureaucracy, and excessive poor management I was exposed to during that time has forever scared me.
 Documents such as the Manifesto for Agile Software Development, The Mythical Man-Month, and Getting Real by 37Signals inspired me to finally break away from the corporate rat race and start thinking outside of the box (trap).
 Today I am my own man... free at last of the nonsense and waste that plague larger IT companies.
 I can express my opinions about Corporate IT without the fear of 'Big Brother' reprimanding me.
 For this reason, I am finally able to voice what every other IT Developer around the world wants to say, but can't.
 I post this article today for you, my fellow Software Engineers and IT Developers, so that your voices might be heard.

 Top 10 Reasons Why Corporate IT Sucks